Dattel/homeassistant-influxdb2/influxdb2/DOCS.md

 - log_level : setting up a general loglevel for the plugin
 - influxd_log_level : you can set up your separate loglevel for the influxd service. thats because the service supports less options as log_level and they are named different
+- InfluxDB server: defines the PORT on which the InfluxDB is accessable beside the INGRESS Implementation without HomeAssistant

 ## Integration into Homeassistant